jacabenga/Dangermond_Preserve_HSI_SSL/README.md

   </div>
 </details>

-## Spectral Differences of reflectance signals (within one single date).
+## Spectral Differences of reflectance signals: Vegetation Classes within one single date.

 This section will show similar results as above (**Bidimensional Histogram of Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class (50 fine-grained classes), instead of by pixel count.
 With this, we want to see whether different vegetation classes show clustering in the BHSD.